 3. Systematic Investment Plan (SIP)

 Systematic investment plan (SIP) is another way to automate investments.
 This is a simple way to invest in mutual funds regularly.
 It is just like a recurring deposit with the post office or bank where you put in a small amount every month.
 The difference here is that the amount is invested in a mutual fund (indirectly in stocks etc).

 You can start your SIP by defining the amount of investment you want to make every month or quarter and the duration up to which the amount should be invested.
 The idea is to set apart a sum every month or quarter, and use that to buy units of a particular mutual fund, regardless of its price.
 People like such a system because it helps them save regularly and build up an investment.
 Professional or experts manage your funds invested through mutual funds after extensive research on the company, the industry and the economy and then make investments on your behalf.

 Gold SIP is a little new concept but works same as usual SIP.
 Only difference is that, here you invest in gold instead of mutual funds.
 Investors can choose any company offering gold funds to invest in gold via SIP.
 This not only help you invest a part of your monthly income in gold but also offers you good returns.

 This is another investment that you can automate.
-All you need to do is take any endowment or money back insurance plan which will offer you survival benefits at the end of the term.
+All you need to do is take any endowment or money back insurance plan that offers survival benefits at the end of the term.
 With this, you will get benefits of both insurance and investment.
-For this you can set auto pay in your bank account which will automatically pay the premium on the date set by you.
+For this you can set auto pay in your bank account.
+It will automatically pay the premium on the date set by you.